 Do you outsource your work?

-I only take on projects that I can handle personally myself unless the scope of work or timeframe necessary is not doable for me and we have discussed this ahead of time.
+We only take on projects that we can handle personally unless the scope of work or timeframe necessary is not doable for us and we have discussed this ahead of time.

-This means that if I cannot complete the work in the timeframe requested, and it is not an option to schedule out, then I'll talk to you about bringing in some additional help in order to meet your deadline, provide a referral, or try to help point you in the right direction.
+This means that if we cannot complete the work in the timeframe requested, and it is not an option to schedule out, then we'll talk to you about bringing in some additional help in order to meet your deadline, provide a referral, or try to help point you in the right direction.

-At present, when I do have to get extra help to get a project to the finish line, I utilize other freelancers who bill similar to my hourly and are located in North America and the UK so that I can ensure quality stays high.
+At present, when we do have to get extra help to get a project to the finish line, we utilize other freelancers who bill similar to our rates and are located in North America and the UK so that we can ensure quality stays high.

 We're an agency and we need a Shopify developer.
 Can you help?

-Yes!
-I work with several agencies for white label development services.
-I'm not considering any full-time roles at this time and am enjoying helping Shopify store owners in my role as a freelance web developer, but I am happy to be a member of a team or provide support in areas where the in-house developer may be stuck or just already too overloaded with work.
+We're not considering any full-time roles at this time and we are happy to be a member of a team or provide support in areas where the in-house developer may be stuck or just already too overloaded with work.

 What sort of tech or equipment do you use?

-I created a Uses page just for this!
-You can check that at my Uses page here.
+We created a Uses page just for this!
+You can check that out here.